-After purchasing, if you find out that you no longer need the money order, you can normally get a full refund by showing your original sales receipt at the customer service desk.
+If you no longer need to send a money order, you can normally get a full refund by showing your original sales receipt at the customer service desk.
 However, your money order will need to be unaltered, uncashed and undamaged.

 Tracing a CVS Money Order

 If your money order is lost or stolen, visit MoneyGram to find out how to cancel.
-Their page includes tips for how to locate important details on your money order for tracking purposes, such as your Serial Number, as well as a "Check Status" function.
+Their page includes tips for how to locate important details on your money order for tracking purposes, such as your serial number, as well as a "Check Status" function.
 If your money order is lost, you can request a replacement and also check the status of your replacement.

 Cashing a CVS Money Order